dallonf/async-eval/README.md

 # async-eval

-Execute arbitrary JS with callbacks in node.js
+Execute arbitrary JS with callbacks in node.js.
+Also counts asynchronous operations and does not return until all callbacks have been executed.

 Note: This library actually uses `vm.runInNewContext()` instead of `eval()` for a bit more added security, though it doesn't fork a process, so it's best used with trusted code.